The Tweed Volcano, Focal Peak and Main Range Groups

 Together with Mt Barney National Park in QLD and the already listed Mt Nothofagus Flora Reserve in NSW, these reserves became the Focal Peak Group.

-Between 1995 and 1999, more than 50 new national parks were created in NSW, many created out of areas previously inside, and often adjoining existing State Forests.
+Between 1995 and 1999, more than 50 new national parks were created in NSW.
+Many of these were created out of areas previously inside or adjoining, existing State Forests.

 There are plans to review the World Heritage criteria for these parks to evaluate the suitability of including all of the parks areas, into a further revised and expanded Gondwana Rainforests properties listing.